MoustikBe/ft_transcendence/README.md

-In order to have a version that can work directly when you download the git you need to configure the .env file
+In order to have a version that can work directly when you download the git you need to configure the .env file.
-1. Create it in src/.env
+1. Create it in src/.env.
-2. Fill it with thoses data
+2. Fill it with thoses data.

 ----------------------------------
 DOMAIN_NAME=transcendence.42.fr